Joint Doctoral Program of the University of St Andrews and the University of Bonn

 Year of entry

-It is planned that the successful student will spend the first 21 months at Bonn to initiate the research and move to St Andrews to complete the programme of research and graduate.
-The student may start their degree at any point in the academic year 2024–2025 prior to a final entry date of 27 May 2025 subject to agreement with the supervisory team.
+Students will enrol at both institutions from the outset.
+It is expected that the successful student will begin the programme of study at Bonn to initiate the research and move to St Andrews at a later date, full details to be agreed with the supervisory team and the respective institutions.
+Overall, the programme of study will include 50% at each institution.
+The student may start their degree at any point in the academic year 2025-2026 prior to a final entry date of 27 May 2026 subject to agreement with the supervisory team.

 Additional criteria